It's Rush Limbaugh and this, the Excellence in Broadcasting Network.

 And they get caught up in this trap of needing an alternative piece of legislation.

-Then we need an alternative amnesty.
+We need an alternative amnesty.

-No, we don't need the what we need every time a Democrats propose something is no.
+What we need every time a Democrats propose something is no.

-We're in this mess from the new deal on, because the Democrats have gotten what they wanted.
+We're in this mess from the New Deal on because the Democrats have gotten what they wanted.

 Just say no to it.